 Outside the Office

 We have two sons.
 Daniel has graduated and works in a politician’s office part time and the rest of the time for me in our business and farm.
 He dresses conservatively, loves election campaigns, votes conservatively, drinks tea, and behaves well.
-Our younger son Andrew is still at uni, loves computers, dresses like a hipster, is effortlessly very funny, hates politics, is into good espresso, hates sheep, and knows how to get the best results from minimal exertion.
+Our younger son Andrew is a computer coder who specialises in multi-level access, dresses like a hipster, is effortlessly very funny, hates politics, is into good espresso, hates sheep, and knows how to get the best results from minimal exertion.
 There are always dogs, fish, and sheep around the farm, and some of them are real characters.

 In the Community